camunda/camunda-docs/docs/self-managed/identity/user-guide/configuration/connect-to-an-existing-keycloak.md

 ### Considerations

-When connecting Identity to a shared realm, we are unable to accurately determine what clients should and should not be displayed in the Identity UI.
-This means the clients in the realm you connect Identity to will be shown in the Identity UI and can have their secrets viewed and updated.
-We recommend that users with access to Identity should be considered as having administrators level access to the system.
+When connecting Identity to a shared realm, accurately determining what clients should and should not be displayed in the Identity UI is not possible.
+Therefore, the clients in the realm you connect Identity to will be shown in the Identity UI and can have their secrets viewed and updated.
+Users with access to Identity should be considered as having administrator-level access to the system.